XBraid/xbraid/docs/Examples.md

             double    gradient;
          } my_App;

+The user must also define a few *additional* wrapper routines.
+Note, that the app structure continues to be the first argument to every function.

+1. All user-defined routines from `examples/ex-01.c` stay the same, except `Step()`, which must be changed to account for the new design parameter in `app`.

-- The user's **Step** routine queries the app to get the design and propagates the `braid_Vector` forward in time for one time step:
+2. The user's **Step** routine queries the `app` to get the design and propagates the `braid_Vector u` forward in time for one time step:

          int
          my_Step(braid_App        app,